-B.7.1 Data and parameters monitored:

-(Copy this table for each data and parameter)

-Data / Parameter: EG_y

-Data unit: KWh

-Description: Electricity Generation delivered to grid by Lagoa do Mato and Canoa Quebrada

-wind farm

-Source of data to be Measured by project developer.

-used:

-Value of data 45,601,000 KWh

-Description of It will be recorded hourly and archived in electronic and paper format during the

-measurement methods crediting period and two years after.

-and procedures to be

-applied:

-QA/QC procedures to Data will be monitored and registered by the project developer.
-Sales invoices
+B.7.1 Data an id parameters monitored: (Copy this table for each n data and parameter) Data / Parameter: EG_y Data unit: KWh Description: Electricity Generation delivered to grid by Lagoa do Mato and Canoa Quebrada wind farm Source of data to be used: Measured by project developer.
+Value of data 66,613,000 KWh Description of measurement methods and procedures to be applied: It will be recorded hourly and archived in electronic and paper format during the crediting period and two years after.
+QA/QC procedures to be applied: Data will be monitored and registered by the project developer during the crediting period and 2 years after the last issuance of CERs and metered directly at the substation, where the electricity will be supplied to the grid.
+Sales invoices will ensure consistency for the collected data as well the records from ONS.
+Any comment: This amount of energy was initially granted by ANEEL according to the first feasibility studies, however this value was recalculated in order to become this amount of energy closer to reality and a higher value was found.
+A new ANEEL Resolution or Dispatch is expected to officially announce this number.